AtlasPublicPolicy/ev-charging-cost-calculator/documentation/user-guide.md

 The tool will run automatically, and will display a progress bars or in progress messages as it runs.
 Upon completion the data will be saved in the output file and the user is given the option to open the output file in Excel.
 Users can select to run the rate calculator again from the main menu or exit the tool.

+if an error occurs with the script, it will be recorded in a log file within the log directory.
+While support for the tool is limited, we encourage users to note any errors they find in the issues section of the repository.

 # Using the outputs and interpreting results

 While there is limited pre-filtering built into the tool, it does not catch all inapplicable rates, and expressly does not filter rates that are unlikely to be used based on power usage.
-For example, when modeling a modest amount of required demand, you would not wish to keep output rates that are typically used for large power users, as those both are unlikely to be used and would incur a high cost due to large demand charges.
+For example, when modeling a modest amount of power demand, you would not wish to keep output rates that are typically used for large power users, as those both are unlikely to be used and would incur a high cost due to large demand charges.

 Users should take care to filter the output data to remove rates that are not applicable to their use case.
+We do not advise summarizing results of the calculator without first ensuring that those inapplicable rates are removed.

 Output data includes the URDB ID which can be used to match rates to a user-supplied subset of rates of interest or, used to look up a rate directly in the URDB.
 For fast access to rate information, append the rate id to the end of the following URL: https://apps.openei.org/USURDB/rate/view/ and paste it into your browser.
 The output also includes the name and descriptions of the rates.

 # Modules and other files